introspec/purpe-avr-tools/avr-spi-prog/README.md

 Usage:

-	avr-spi-prog 			(will print fuse, lock and signature) avr-spi-prog -e -p <file> 	(will program file at offset 0)
+	avr-spi-prog 			(will print fuse, lock and signature)

+	avr-spi-prog -e -p filename 	(will program file at offset 0)

-Use the -b <value> flag to change the programming offset.
+Use the -b value flag to change the programming offset.